AlbinTouma/albinswiki/Research Proposal.md

 <i>An account of why this topic is relevant and worth investigating</i>

+Significantly reducing IFFs by 2030 is one of the prioritiesunder the UN's SDG 16.
+UNCTAD ad UNODC are custodians fo SDG indicator 16.4.1, which measures the total value  of inward and outward IFFss in current US efforts to encourage standardisation of domestic legislation through the United Nations Convention Against Corruption, there remains the issue of jurisdictional differences, both in laws and behaviours.
+What is legal in one country is not so elsewhere and comparably, the behaviour of otherwise legal actors may breach laws in one state and not another.

 ## Main reserach question
 <i>A proposed main reserach question (or hypothesis) which should be focused and not overly broad</i>